Hickam Housing, Hawaii

 Hickam Housing is a census-designated place comprising part of Joint Base Pearl Harbor–Hickam in the City & County of Honolulu, Hawaii, United States.
 The population was 7,581 at the 2020 census.
-The CDP occupies the area that was formerly Hickam Air Force Base.
+The CDP occupies the area is also referred to as Hickam Air Force Base.

 A portion of Daniel K. Inouye International Airport is in the CDP.

 Geography

 The Hickam Housing CDP is centered on 21°19′49″N 157°57′14″W (21.3306, -157.9541).
 According to the United States Census Bureau, the CDP has a total area of 12.6 km2, of which 11.9 km2 is land and 0.8 km2, or 6.08%, is water.
 The community is located on Joint Base Pearl Harbor–Hickam, primarily occupying the land that was formerly part of Hickam Air Force Base, but also occupying a small portion of land that was formerly part of Naval Station Pearl Harbor.
 The CDP is bordered to the east by Honolulu International Airport, to the south by Mamala Bay, to the west by the entrance to Pearl Harbor, and to the north by additional land within Joint Base Pearl Harbor-Hickam.